Utah vs. Arizona State College Football Odds, Plays and Insights - NewsBreak

 Arizona State Stats and Trends

-- In Arizona State's six games this year, it has three wins against the spread.
+- Arizona State has three wins against the spread in six games this season.

-- This year, the Sun Devils won ATS in their only game as an underdog of 1.5 points or more.
+- The Sun Devils covered the spread in their only game when underdogs by 1 point or more.

-- Arizona State's games this season have gone over the total in two out of five opportunities (40%).
+- Arizona State's games this year have hit the over on two of five set point totals (40%).

-- Arizona State is 3-2 against the spread and 5-1 overall when the team amasses over 339.4 yards.
+- In games that Arizona State picks up more than 339.4 yards, the team is 3-2 against the spread and 5-1 overall.

 - The Sun Devils have turned the ball over nine times this season, two more turnovers than the Utes have forced (7).